singnet/snet-ecosystem-contracts/README.md

 # SingularityNET Ecosystem Contracts Package

-The package was designed to easily work with SingularityNET ecosystem contracts with Python
+The package was created to easily work with SingularityNET ecosystem EVM contracts with Python

 ### Usage